 The Skinny on Gaylord’s Snow from Jim Keysor of the National Weather Service

-There are myriad ways our region stands out, though our most well-known attribute may just be the heaping helping of white stuff we receive each winter.
+There are myriad ways our Alpine community stands out, though our most well-known attribute may just be the heaping helping of white stuff we receive each winter.
 And we mean lots of snow— the fluffiest, most amazing kind of snow you can hope for, whether you’re in the mood for snowmobiling, skiing or snowshoeing.
 Even simply strolling the shops downtown takes on a winter wonderland and magical feel with snowflakes softly falling all around.

 Just how much are we talking?
 You can count on the sky unloading up to 152 wonderful white inches.
 Thank you, Mother Nature.
 Of course, we must give props to our super-central, tip-of-the-mitt geographic position that ensures a plethora of lake-effect snow.